Acute Medical Unit (AMU)

 - Follow up community physiotherapy visits

-A physiotherapist also assesses and treats patients admitted with respiratory problems and performs appropriate respiratory physiotherapy treatments.
+A Physiotherapy team also assesses and treats patients admitted with respiratory problems and performs appropriate respiratory physiotherapy treatments.
 Physiotherapists on the frailty ward provide comprehensive, complex assessments to patients with multiple co-morbidities, advice on safe discharge, and support discharges with patient’s wishes and choices in conjunction with the multi-disciplinary team.

 Respiratory and Surgical